callumvh/cv/main.typ

 // I’m writing to express my interest in the Intermediate Software Developer position at Dream Tech Labs.
 With a background in software development and a passion for problem-solving, I’m excited about the opportunity to contribute to your team!

-// Currently serving as a Junior Software Developer at VeriShare Software, I have experience with C#/.NET, Java, Javascript, Clarion and SQL Server.
+// Currently serving as a Junior Software Developer at VeriShare Software, I have experience with C#/.NET, Java, Javascript, Clarion SQL Server and more.
 Notable achievements include spearheading the development of a Telegram chatbot and contributing to database-as-code initiatives as well as many API integrations.

 // I’m genuinely intrigued by your company and notably impressed with your dedication to fostering a distributed team culture.
 Your commitment to remote work aligns seamlessly with my skills and preferences which would create an ideal environment for professional development.